 Only voltages up to and including mains voltage (220/240V) and the three principal electrical hazards – electric shock, electric burns, and electrical fires and explosions – are detailed in this chapter.

 Regulations aim to ensure the safety of people in the workplace and the public by providing a framework of minimum standards for the design, selection, installation, operation, and maintenance of electrical equipment.
 The Regulations also require that those who carry out electrical work are competent.

 The Electricity at Work Regulations 1989 (EAWR) state that:

-- Equipment shall be maintained in a safe condition and the maintenance carried out by persons who are competent to do so.
+- Equipment shall be maintained in a safe condition, and the maintenance carried out by persons who are competent to do so.

-The Electricity at Work Regulations 1989 (EAWR) place a duty on employers to ensure, so far as is reasonably practicable, the safety of their employees and other persons who may be affected by their work.
+The Electricity at Work Regulations 1989 (EAWR) places a duty on employers to ensure, so far as is reasonably practicable, the safety of their employees and other persons who may be affected by their work.

 Employers must also ensure that employees are properly instructed in the safe systems of work to be adopted and are provided with any necessary information, training, and supervision.

-The Regulations apply to all electrical systems and equipment used at work, whether portable or fixed, and include anything connected to the mains electricity supply.
-They do not, however, apply to low voltage electrical equipment used in domestic premises.
+The Regulations apply to all electrical systems and equipment used at work, whether portable or fixed and include anything connected to the mains electricity supply.
+They do not, however, apply to low-voltage electrical equipment used in domestic premises.
 The term ‘electrical work’ is defined in the Regulations as:

 - The installation of an electrical system or part of an electrical system.